o-ran-sc/archived-portal-ric-dashboard/docs/config-deploy.rst

     key.properties
     portal.properties

-In the usual Kubernetes deployment, all file contents are provided by a configuration map.
+In Kubernetes deployment, all file contents are provided by a configuration map.
+Construction of Helm charts, config maps and other Kubernetes deployment resources is beyond the scope of this document.

 Application Properties
 ^^^^^^^^^^^^^^^^^^^^^^

 The file ``application.yaml`` must be provided when the application is launched, either in the current working directory or in a ``config`` subdirectory (latter is preferred).
-The Helm chart that deploys the application should mount this file appropriately.
+For example, a Helm chart that deploys the application should mount this file appropriately.

 Many properties have default values cached within the application, in file ``src/main/resources/application.yaml``.
 Properties with default